 Bulletin Boards: Our Learner Profile reference posters are a great place to begin.
 We want them to be interactive however, rather than static wall decorations.
 I created the interactive bulletin board with the intention of developing the children's awareness of how our learner profile comes into play every single day.
 Promoting international mindedness, provoking critical thinking , looking at experiences close to home, personally and globally.
 Each pocket contains slips that have questions or statements that direct the conversation towards how the traits play within our learning experiences, disciplines and skills.

-Guided reading groups: Select a few of the questions from the pocket of the Learner Profile that we are focusing on.
+Select a few of the questions from the pocket of the Learner Profile that we are focusing on.
 Example: Caring - " As you read the text, consider how the author demonstrates caring."
 I would then use these questions to guide the conversation through the profile trait, all the while relating it to a skill or strategy that we are working upon.
 The same thing can be done with ANY inquiry.
 There are 10 pockets, one for each of the IB PYP Learner Profile , acting like posters, assisting the children with their knowledge and understanding of the Learner Profile and how it relates to them, as learners.
 With a total of 150 questions you have enough for a conversation a day for the entire school year!
-You can take a closer look at how I use it, in this post, Using Interactive Bulletin Boards Authentically integrating the Learner Profile, through literacy: With multiple tools to support literacy through the lens of the Learner Profile, we are able to bring a different perspective to the children of the attributes all whilst developing thinking skills and reading comprehension.
+You can take a closer look at how I use it, in this post, Using Interactive Bulletin Boards Authentically integrating the Learner Profile, through literacy:

 Adapting De Bono's hats to bring reflective conversations of the LP attributes.